In today’s video I want to talk about the biggest retroactive jealousy trap that I see sufferers falling into over and over again.

 The term is falling in love.

-There’s an element of uncertainty, risk, adventure, embedded in the term that we apply to being with someone long-term, to really letting ourselves go into the flow of relationship.
+There’s an element of uncertainty, risk, adventure, that we apply to being with someone long-term, to really letting ourselves go into the flow of relationship.

 So if you’re struggling with this retroactive jealousy trap and you’re looking for certainty in any number of aspects as it relates to your relationship or retroactive jealousy, looking for certainty that you’ve gotten to the bottom of your partner’s past, looking for certainty that your partner will never hurt or betray you, looking for certainty that you’re making the right choice by staying with them, looking for certainty that you’re making the right choice by breaking up with them, you are making a mistake in my view.